BlackBull Markets Review

 |Investor Dictionary (Glossary)||Yes|

 Despite a growing product range on MetaTrader and support for social copy trading tools, BlackBull Markets falls behind the best brokers in several key categories, such as education and research.
 It’s also important to note that BlackBull Markets currently has a relatively low Trust Score, due to its small number of regulatory licenses.

 BlackBull Markets is fairly new to the brokerage scene, and has plenty of room to grow in order to become competitive.
 Until it does, there are more trusted brokers available.

 About BlackBull Markets

 Founded in 2014, BlackBull Markets is a forex and CFD broker headquartered in New Zealand.
-The broker is authorized by the Financial Markets Authority (FMA) in New Zealand since 2020 and registered on the Financial Services Provider Register (FSPR) since the end of 2014.
+The broker has been fully authorized by the Financial Markets Authority (FMA) in New Zealand since 2020, and registered on the Financial Services Provider Register (FSPR) since the end of 2014.
 The BlackBull Markets brand also holds a license in the offshore island nation of Seychelles with the Financial Services Authority (FSA).

 Forex Risk Disclaimer